-The Second State, Second State, All State The Health All States GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 47% 252 GENDER: About six percent more girls than boys at our school scored Proficient or Advanced.
-Girls 53% 219 English proficient 65% 304 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-English Learners 22% 160 Because we give this test in English, English Learners tend to be at a disadvantage.
-Low income 50% 467 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA A VAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled 5% 31 LEARNING DISABILITIES: Students classified as learning disabled scored lower than students without learning Not learning disabled 52% 438 disabilities.
-The CST is not designed to test the progress of students with moderate to severe learning differences.
-Asian American 60% 33 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will Hispanic/Latino 50% 403 differ from school to school.
+GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 60% 81 GENDER: About the same percentage of boys and girls at our school scored Proficient or Advanced.
+Girls 59% 106 English proficient 64% 171 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners DATA STATISTIC ALLY UNRELIABLE N/S 16 Learners tested was too small to be statistically significant.
+Low income 60% 186 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled NO DATA AVAILABLE N/A 4 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 61% 183 tested with learning disabilities was either zero or too small to be statistically significant.
+Asian American DATA STATISTIC ALLY UNRELIABLE N/S 16 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will Hispanic/Latino 58% 154 differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.

 SOURCE: The scores for the CST are from the spring 2013 test cycle.
 County and state averages represent middle schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.
 N/A: Not applicable.
 Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.
 N/S: Not statistically significant.
 While we have some data to report, we are suppressing it because the number of valid test scores is not large enough to be meaningful.